Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Mahakala Algorithm

 where $\eta_{\alpha\beta}$ = $\mathrm{diag}(-1, 1, 1, 1)$ is the Minkowski metric, $f$ is given by

 and

-Here $M$ is the mass of the black hole, $a$ is the black hole spin parameter (i.e. the angular momentum of the black hole, with dimension $M$) and $r$ is defined implicitly as
+Here $M$ is the mass of the black hole, $a$ is the black hole spin parameter (i.e. the angular momentum of the black hole written in units of $M$) and $r$ is defined implicitly through

 Throughout the paper we use the $\mathrm(-1, 1, 1, 1)$ metric signature and set $c=G=1$ unless otherwise stated, where $G$ is the gravitational constant, and $c$ is the speed of light.
-In the above equations, the Greek indices vary from 0 to~3.
+Greek indices vary from 0 to~3.
 The positive and negative signs in the $0$-th component of $l_{\alpha}$ correspond to the ingoing and outgoing Cartesian KS coordinates, respectively.
 In Figure~\ref{fig:In_vs_Out}, we compare the trajectories of photons through the Schwarzschild metric in both ingoing and outgoing Cartesian KS coordinates.
-As shown in the figure, photon trajectories integrated forwards in time in ingoing Cartesian KS coordinates are horizon-penetrating, while trajectories integrated backwards in time approach the horizon asymptotically.
-For outgoing Cartesian KS coordinates, the opposite is true; photon trajectories are only horizon-penetrating if they are evolved backwards in time (see G.~Bozzola et al.~in preparation for a detailed comparison of ingoing and outgoing KS coordinates).
+As shown in the figure, photon trajectories integrated forward in time in ingoing Cartesian KS coordinates are horizon-penetrating, while trajectories integrated backwards in time approach the horizon asymptotically.
+For outgoing Cartesian KS coordinates, the opposite is true; photon trajectories are only horizon-penetrating if they are evolved backwards in time (see \citealt{2023PhRvD.108h4004B} for a detailed comparison of ingoing and outgoing KS coordinates).
 This result also holds for ingoing and outgoing spherical KS coordinates.

 {\tt Mahakala} can be used with both ingoing and outgoing Cartesian KS coordinates and integrates the photon trajectories backwards in time from the observer's image plane into the regions near the black hole.
 By default, {\tt Mahakala} uses the (non-horizon-penetrating) ingoing coordinates for consistency with the new \texttt{AthenaK} GRMHD code.